albertoruibal/carballo/readme.md

 * Prune non capture moves with SEE < 0 when depthRemaining < 3
 * Change the outside passer detection, now only if the pawn is in the files a, b, c  or f, g, h and there are opposite pawns
 * Increase the passer pawn bonuses to match the "Two connected passers on 6th are better than a rook"
+* Increase the attack bonuses
+* Added GNU's Octave scripts to generate the mobility/attack bonuses and the Piece-Square table values under scripts/octave
 * Added a GCJ compilation script to generate native binaries for Linux

 Version 1.4: Another step in the engine strength